allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 - `Registered`,
 - `Completed`.

-Once we have our states, we can focus on events and introduce them with new transitions, one by one.
+Once we have our states, we can focus on events and introduce transitions, one by one.

 We’ll start by handling an online repayment.
-It starts with the user creating a repayment entity by selecting a payment in the Allegro Pay dashboard.
+It begins with the user creating a repayment entity by selecting a payment in the Allegro Pay dashboard.
 This generates an event, let’s call it `OnlineRepaymentCreated`:

 ```csharp